kristbsy/csharp-cloud-azure-day-1/README.md

 ## Learning Objectives

-- Understand how to deploy a front end to an Azure Blob
+- Understand how to deploy a front end to an Azure Static Web App
 - Understand how to deploy an API to an Azure App
-- Understand how to spin up an Azure Postgres instance

 ## Instructions